 Terrifying Averageness and John Cheever’s “The Enormous Radio”

-This article was originally published on The Pittsburgher’s predecessor, The Dog Door Cultural, under a pen name.
+This article was originally published on The Pittsburgher’s predecessor, The Dog Door Cultural.

 There is something very frightening about being average.
 You and I would like to think we’re not average.
 We have different hobbies, interests, experiences; my little biography at the bottom of this article is meant to tell you the exact ways that I’m not average.
 That’s why John Cheever’s clinical categorization of his characters in the opening of “The Enormous Radio” (1947) cuts so deep.
 His short story begins with: “Jim and Irene Westcott were the kind of people who seem to strike that satisfactory average of income, endeavor, and respectability that is reached by the statistical reports in college alumni bulletins.”
 In doing this, Cheever immediately tells us that there is nothing exceptional about these characters, who appear more than content in their marriage, and that their lives can be boiled down to statistics; he even tells us that they went to the theater “on an average of 10.3 times a year.”
 It seems that the only aspect of their lives that supposedly differentiates them from their acquaintances is their shared, and somewhat secret, interest in “serious music.”
 So when Jim buys Irene a new radio, that becomes their most defining characteristic.